apache/flink/docs/content/docs/dev/table/sql/analyze.md

 under the License.
 -->

-# ANALYZE TABLE Statements
+# ANALYZE Statements

 {{< label Batch >}}

-- `ANALYZE TABLE` statements are used to collect statistics for existing tables, and write statistics back to catalog.
+`ANALYZE` statements are used to collect statistics for existing tables and store the result to catalog.
+Only `ANALYZE TABLE` statements are supported now, and need to be triggered manually instead of automatically.

+<span class="label label-danger">Attention</span> Currently, `ANALYZE TABLE` only supports in batch mode.
+Only existing
-- Only existing table is supported, and an exception will be thrown if the table is a view or table not exists.
+table is supported, and an exception will be thrown if the table is a view or table not exists.
-- Currently, `ANALYZE TABLE` only supports in batch mode.
-- `ANALYZE TABLE` statements are triggered manually instead of automatically.

 ## Run an ANALYZE TABLE statement